mendicant-original/newman/README.md

 you have a need for this sort of tool, it's worth noting that this software isn't entirely vaporware, and that we could use your help!

+### Scary Warning

+DON'T HOOK UP NEWMAN TO ANY EMAIL INBOX THAT YOU CAN'T COMPLETELY WIPE OUT EVERY TIME IT RUNS.
+NEWMAN **WILL** DELETE YOUR EMAILS!!!

 ### For a demonstration of how Newman is used:

 Check out [Jester](http://github.com/mendicant-university/jester) as well as some of the